Boredom at Work

 • Nikon: Neutral, accurate, excellent for landscapes

 Both are excellent.
-Most photographers can achieve their desired look with either camera through editing.
+Most photographers can achieve their desired look with either camera through editing — a fast RAW editor like RapidRAW makes this easy even for beginners.

 Autofocus: Canon’s Hidden Strength